How To Stop Relapse On Heroin

 Relapse on Heroin

 Many addicts use medications that reduce the symptoms of heroin dependence.
 Treatment facilities use medications to ease the stress of heroin detox.
 Some such as Buprenorphine can mask the symptoms of withdrawal.
 The downside is that prolonged use of medications can create new dependencies.
-The phenomenon called bridging happens when a heroin addict uses and substitute to avoid withdrawal, but then becomes attached to the substitute drug.
+The phenomenon called bridging happens when a heroin addict uses a substitute to avoid withdrawal but then becomes attached to the substitute drug.
 For some addicts, this helps them merely cover periods without heroin and avoids facing the need to get clean.

 Chemical-Assisted Therapy